jsburch83/overthewire/bandit/bandit_16.md

 3. The first port shows no TLS when I connect with openssl s_client.
 4. The second port shows TLS1.2 so I paste the password into the terminal and it returns itself.
 5. The third open port shows no TLS on that port.
 6. The fourth open port shows TLS 1.2.
-When I past the password it returns with a private key.
+When I paste the password it returns with a private key.
-`

 -----BEGIN RSA PRIVATE KEY----- MIIEogIBAAKCAQEAvmOkuifmMg6HL2YPIOjon6iWfbp7c3jx34YkYWqUH57SUdyJ imZzeyGC0gtZPGujUSxiJSWI/oTqexh+cAMTSMlOJf7+BrJObArnxd9Y7YT2bRPQ